Saeed Izadi

 Mohammad-Saeed Izadi (Note: also known by his nickname Haj Ramadan (حاج رمضان) and as Sa'id Izadi, Ramazan Izadi, and Sa'id Abedini) (محمدسعید ایزدی, 1964 – 21 June 2025), better known as Saeed Izadi, was an Iranian military officer who was the commander of the Palestine Corps' of the IRGC's Quds Force.

 From the late 2010s, he headed the "Palestine Corps" of the Quds Force, through which Iran provided funding, weapons, and training to Hamas, Palestinian Islamic Jihad, and other Palestinian groups.

 Izadi played a pivotal role in building the Axis of Resistance, expanding Iran’s influence through funding, arms‑trafficking, and operational coordination with Hamas, Hezbollah, Palestinian Islamic Jihad, and others.
 Izadi was sanctioned by both the United States and the United Kingdom for his central role in financing and coordinating militant operations for terrorist groups.

-Izadi was killed on 21 June 2025 during the Iran–Israel war.
+Izadi was killed on 21 June 2025 during the Twelve-Day War between Iran and Israel.